 5. Re-insert the bulb and observe the results.

-If you use a Philips Hue or other colour changing bulb, try different shades of yellow, red and blue to create the full realistic effect in your DIY moon lamp.
+If you use a Philips Hue or other color-changing bulb, try different shades of yellow, red, and blue to create the full realistic effect in your DIY moon lamp.

 ~ by Leon Maughan